 During the procedure, laser energy is delivered to the affected nail.
 Over time, the fungus dies and is eliminated.
 The nail grows out over the course of six to nine months and is clear.

-For more information about laser treatment for nail fungus at the Foot, Ankle & Leg Vein Center, contact us.
+Contact us for more information about laser treatment for nail fungus at the Foot, Ankle & Leg Vein Center.